chunyang-wen/chunyang-wen.github.io/_posts/2022/2022-08-23-pytorch-slow-inference.md

 runtime is not possible currently.

 + Detail review of the release information about docker runtime
-+ Searches about the os version and its related issues with docker
++ Searches about the OS version and its related issues with docker

 After several searches, we found
 [Processes are running slow in docker container on ubuntu 18.04](https://github.com/docker/for-linux/issues/738)